Wanderduene/quickstart-webpack/README.md

 # Quickstart Webpack

 A scaffold project for a [Webpack](https://webpack.js.org/) webapplication, without the overhead of specific libraries.
 It can be used to quickstart a prototype project for any kind of module-based webapplication.
 It has some preconfigured standards for development and production.

+## Technology Stack

-The only predefined technology in the stack is a [SASS](https://sass-lang.com/) preprocessor, for importing `.scss` stylesheets.
+The only predefined technology in the stack, that has a direct impact to the coding, is a [SASS](https://sass-lang.com/) preprocessor, for translating `.scss` stylesheets.
+It's already added because there is no good reason for not using it.
+Apart from that there are no preset frontend libraries in this project.

+### Runtime dependencies

+- no predefined runtime dependecies

+### Buildtime dependencies

+- Webpack + plugins
+- Babel + presets
+- SASS
+- ESLint

 ## Requirements

+### For development
 - [Node.js](https://nodejs.org/en/)
 - [npm](https://www.npmjs.com/) (included in Node.js)
 - [git](https://git-scm.com/)
+- browser

+### For production
+- webserver for static content (i.e. [Apache](https://httpd.apache.org/))
+- browser

 ## Installation